 - Enhanced crisis line services to better serve individuals seeking opioid use disorder services

-- Support for implementation of CRAFT and Celebrating Families family therapy
+- Support for implementation of Community Reinforcement and Family Training (CRAFT)

 - Increase the number of recovery residences and cover the first month of rent for hundreds of Coloradans at these residences

 - Fund residential treatment for high need or homeless clients so they may initiate MAT

 - Partner with recovery community organizations to provide peer-delivered recovery support services to people in recovery

 - Expand day-of-release services for people with OUD leaving county jails to support linkage to effective treatment